-Of course this is a Sabbath day and the teachers of the Law will grouse about this, but this is another of the signs of Jesus in John, a sign which points to Christ as the savior of the World.
+Of course this is a Sabbath day.
+When you read the Gospels you sometimes have to wonder if Jesus did any miracles the other six days of the week.
+The teachers of the Law will grouse about this, but this is another of the signs of Jesus in John, a sign which points to Christ as the savior of the World.
 Those who have hoped long and fervently, those whose lives have seemed to be futility, those whose cases seem so forlorn find their prayers answered in the man who stands before this lame man this day.

-The man was ruled by his circumstances.
-He was governed by the realities which he could see.
-When the king came, he was ruled by the king.
-The king say he should get up, and he did.
-But when Jesus asks if he wants to be healed, his gaze is still firmly fixed on the water.
-He is not looking at the one who has been healing through that water for years.
+The paralytic presents a very interesting contrast and way to analyze the human will.
+The man was ruled by circumstance.
+He wanted to walk.
+He wanted to get to the water and be healed.
+He was unable.
+The circumstances of his condition and the competition for that one healing meant he never made it.
+His will, no matter how strong, could not get him to the water.
+Now, in this text, the king stood before him and said he should get up, the very thing he wanted to do.
+And he did get up.
+It was not his will but the command of the Lord which made that happen.
+But notice that when Jesus asked if he wants to be healed, his gaze was still firmly fixed on the water.
+He was not looking at the one who has been healing through that water for years.
 How often are we not the same?
 We make our decisions prudently and reasonably, based on the facts we can see.
 We limit our world and our mission because we cannot imagine any more.
 And Jesus says, get up and walk!
+We turn our eyes to the bank accounts and the resources at hand and say it is impossible.
+We remember the many failures of our past and we lie forlornly upon our mat.

 Do our congregations say the same thing as this man?
 We are crippled by age and lack of resources and wonder who is going to do something about it.
 But every Sunday we are confronted by this same Jesus who is our health.
 We eat him, we hear him, we experience him and we cast about looking for someone to help us.
 Are we just not getting it?
 Is Jesus telling us to get up, take up our bed, and walk?
+What would that look like today?